cmillani/cmillani.github.io/_posts/2021-08-21-docker-from-scratch.markdown

 docker: Error response from daemon: OCI runtime create failed: container_linux.go:380: starting container process caused: exec: "ls": executable file not found in $PATH: unknown.
 ERRO[0000] error waiting for container: context canceled
 ```
-which makes sense, since there is no `ls` binary to be found, but that makes me wonder which roles does __container_linux__ and __standard_init_linux__ plays.
+That makes me wonder which roles does __container_linux__ and __standard_init_linux__ plays.

 Following references from __standard_init_linux__ leads us to the definition of the `initCommand`, that is exposed to the `runc` CLI with the following documentation:
 ```
 init        initialize the namespaces and launch the process (do not call it outside of runc)
 ```

-Calling `runc init` on bash has no effect because, as the docs says, we need to call inside a `runc` context, and we can see on `init.go` that it expects a `_LIBCONTAINER_LOGLEVEL` environment variable to be defined.
+Calling `runc init` on bash has no effect because, as the docs says, we need to call inside a `runc` context, and we can see on `init.go` that it expects a `_LIBCONTAINER_LOGLEVEL` environment variable to be defined, for example.
 This is where things starts to connect, searching where this variable is defined lead me to `container_linux.go`, [at method `commandTemplate`](https://github.com/opencontainers/runc/blob/v1.0.1/libcontainer/container_linux.go#L528).
 This a a method from the same `linuxContainer` struct, and it is called on `newParentProcess`.

 Calls to `start` method on `container_linux` can come from some CLI calls:
 ```